gitsang/moonlight-reverse-proxy/README.md

 # moonlight-reverse-proxy

-nginx stream proxy for moonlight server
+Nginx stream proxy for moonlight server.

+Can be used for DMZ server forwarding or ipv6 to ipv4 forwarding.

 ## Usage